daniellecox/style-guide-guide/design.md

 With OneAPI toolsets, our goal is to provide developers with a streamlined solution for multiple architectures.
 Because of the complex nature of toolset interoperability, we must adhere to those specific design standards that will most quickly enable developers to achieve **_their_** goals on behalf of **_their_** end-users.

+## Use Standards
+The established standards of any software environment—whether on the operating system level, brand level, or application level—are very important.
+Besides the branding, the standards act as a proverbial schema in the user's mind.
+When the user spends long periods of time working with a software application, he or she will automatically increase productivity because of the growing familiarity.

 ## Focus on The User’s Primary Task
 When designing your freature or tool, identify a concise, conceptually coherent set of functionalities that you want to provide, and be careful to avoid over-engineering.
 Focus the experience on the primary task that the user is attempting to accomplish.
 A OneAPI plugin or component that tries to do multiple disparate things will end up being complex and potentially confusing.